Mjavala/procleos-labs/README.md

 ### Description.
 SVG responsive website using 2 separately HTML in the same index.html.
-One is used for DESKTOP & Table screen and one is used for MOBILE screen.
-(See js/script.js for more details).
+One is used for DESKTOP & Table screen and one is used for MOBILE screen (See js/script.js for more details).

-I USED INLINE SVG FOR RESPONSIVE WEBSITE! \
+I USED INLINE SVG FOR RESPONSIVE WEBSITE!
 Forms is not included in the SVG so for its responsive, check out the js/responsive.js and css/stylesheet.css.
 Also, https://formspree.io/ used to send the email from the user (Still working on this one).